Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: Radiative modes.

 The functions $f_1^X$, $f_2^X$, $f_3^X$ are given in Table~\ref{tab:Pradiative} and depend on the relative Lorentz factor $\sigma = -u_1\cdot u_2$.
 The expression \eqref{Ps1} is also provided in the ancillary file.
 The comparison with Ref.~\cite{Riva:2022fru} is facilitated by Eq.~\eqref{convertspin} below (we also recall that a metric with opposite signature is used in that reference).

-Eq.~\eqref{Ps1} for the radiated energy-momentum holds for the case in which particle 1 carries spin and particle 2 is non spinning.
-The generic case is obtained by symmetrizing over $1\leftrightarrow2$ (we recall that $b^\mu$ changes sign under this transformation).
+Eq.~\eqref{Ps1} holds for the case in which particle 1 carries spin and particle 2 is non spinning.
+The general case can be of course obtained by exploiting particle-interchange symmetry (we recall that $b^\mu$ changes sign under this transformation).